gihadmecha/Fire_System/README.md

   - The Red light is on
   - Sprinkler sprays water

+### Enter the password feature:
 You can't exit Fire State until you fix the issue and enter the confirmation password.

+### Change the password feature:
+If you want to change the password, you must enter the current password.

 ## Hardware
 - atmega32
 - LM35
 - MQ-2
+- Servo
 - Stepper Motor
 - ln298
 - Keypad 4x4